mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 # Nix and NixOS
 [Nix](https://nixos.org/) is a package manager born from a [2006 PhD](https://edolstra.github.io/pubs/phd-thesis.pdf) published by Eelco Dolstra.
-To quote from the introduction section of paper:
+To quote from the introduction section of the paper:

 > This thesis is about getting computer programs from one machine to another - and having them still work when they get there.